wp-plugins/fg-joomla-to-wordpress/readme.txt

 * other can be translated

 == Changelog ==

+= 1.10.4 =
+* Fixed: Posts were not imported when the skip media option was off

 = 1.10.3 =
 * Fixed: Categories hierarchy lost when parent categories had an id greater than their children (Joomla 1.6+)